 Bathroom?: Yes

-Dog-Friendly: Must be on leash
+Dog-Friendly: Must be on a leash

 Pass/Permit: No

-Spectacular Sedona Hikes with a little challenge
+Spectacular Sedona Hikes with a Little Challenge

 While the following hikes may not seem challenging because of the trail length to elevation gain ratio, they are challenging because the grade of the hike is more strenuous than some of the others previous listed.
 Both can be completed by anyone up for a challenge!

-6. Doe Mountain
+Doe Mountain

 View from the top Doe Mountain amazing Sedona Hike